timchou/ifuptime/README.md

 10. **Access the application:** Open your browser and go to `http://127.0.0.1:8000/`.

-## Deployment with Docker Compose
+## Distributed Deployment with Docker Compose

-This section outlines how to deploy the application using Docker Compose, which includes Nginx, Gunicorn (Django), MySQL, Redis, Celery Worker, and Celery Beat.
+This section outlines how to deploy the application in a distributed manner using Docker Compose, with a central master node and multiple worker-only monitoring nodes.

 ### Prerequisites

 *   Docker installed on your server.
 *   Docker Compose installed on your server.

+### Deployment Architecture

+*   **Master Node:** Runs the Django web application (Gunicorn), Nginx, central MySQL database, Redis server, and its own Celery Worker and **Celery Beat** instances.
+This node provides the main web interface and manages all monitoring tasks.
+*   **Worker-Only Nodes:** These nodes only run Celery Worker instances.
+They do not provide a web interface or run their own database/Redis.
+Instead, they connect to the master node's MySQL and Redis services to execute monitoring tasks.

-### Deployment Steps
+### Master Node Deployment

-1.  **Navigate to the project root directory:**
+1.  **Navigate to the project root directory on your Master Node:**
     ```bash
     cd /path/to/your/ifuptime.com
     ```

 2.  **Create a `.env` file:**
-    Create a file named `.env` in the project root directory with the following content. **Replace the placeholder values** with your actual MySQL root password, a strong Django secret key, and the node-specific information.
+    Create a file named `.env` in the project root directory with the following content. **Replace `your_mysql_root_password` and `your_django_secret_key_here`** with strong, unique values.
     ```env
     MYSQL_ROOT_PASSWORD=your_mysql_root_password
     MYSQL_DATABASE=ifuptime